Die ganzen Zahlen hat der liebe Gott gemacht, alles andere ist Menschenwerk.

 A BRIEF SYNOPSIS

-(each class lasted approximately 3 hours, unless specified otherwise)
+(each class lasted approximately 3 hours)

 Class 1 February 11, 2025: